Lumière in Burlington

 The Lumière brothers, Antoine and Louis, achieved immortality as cinema pioneers for inventing the Cinématograph, the first device to record a sequence of images, then project them in succession onto a screen, creating the illusion of movement.
 In 1895 they used their invention to create the very first motion picture ever, “Workers Leaving the Lumière Factory.”
 Our very word “cinema” derives from the Lumières’ invention.

 But the Lumières were also significant pioneers in still photography.
 They innovated a film process that used a dry glass plate, and by 1894 their Lyon factory was producing 15 million plates a year.
 A few years later they developed a color process that coated one side of the dry plate with microscopic colored starch grains.
-They patented Lumiere Autochrome in 1903.
+They patented Lumiere Autochrome around 1903.

 In 1901–3 the Lumières built a factory here in Burlington that produced for markets in North America, Britain, and Ireland.
 Its clean rooms were refrigerated, lightproof, and dust free.
 Some of the first color photographs in North America were shot here.